sibyllinesoft/rave/docs/refactor/architecture-analysis.md

 - **Artifact Sprawl**: Checking large QCOWs, log files, and data directories into the repo blurs the line between source and state, making it hard for automation (or agents) to know what is safe to touch.
 - **Monolithic Nix Config**: Only one `complete-production` module exists, so any attempt to build a lighter dev/test environment requires editing production definitions directly or resurrecting `legacy-configs` by hand.
 - **Inconsistent Tooling Paths**: Multiple orchestration interfaces (`cli/rave`, `build-scripts/*.sh`, `legacy-configs/run*.sh`, documentation for Docker Compose) coexist, with no authoritative matrix of which commands remain supported.
-- **Documentation Drift**: References to `./run.sh`, outdated port maps, and missing ADRs mean contributors cannot trust instructions without cross-checking real code paths.
+- **Documentation Drift**: Legacy references (e.g., `./run.sh` invocations, outdated port maps) and missing ADRs mean contributors cannot trust instructions without cross-checking real code paths.
 - **Secrets & Compliance**: Default passwords embedded in Nix (`gitlab-production-password`, `Password123!`, etc.) are still used whenever `useSecrets` is false.
 Because secrets live under `config/secrets.yaml` without templated validation, there is no automated guarantee they are present before builds.
 - **Testing Gap**: Only `tests/rave-vm.nix` exists; CLI, chat-control, and multi-agent services have no automated verification, yet they interact with external systems (GitLab, Mattermost, OAuth) that are brittle to regressions.